Semi-Supervised linear regression: A simulation study

 \subsection{Simulation Results}

 Table \ref{tab:prop} provides the proportions of scenarios where the PI estimate yields a statistically significant smaller excess risk than the LSE and the proportion where the opposite holds true, for different $p$ and $n$.
 Statistical significance is measured by two standard errors.
 The results demonstrate that the PI estimate outperforms the LSE across a wide range of scenarios for large $n$, and the proportion increases with $n$.
 When $n=500$, LSE is significantly better only for about 10\% of the scenarios we studied.
-More detailed comments follow:
+More detailed comments are given in Appendix \ref{sec:sims}: